SiclaitGitHub/ticket-lifecycle/README.md

 5. Close Resolved Ticket

--Once the matter has be resolved the make the ticket as "Closed" -Ticket should appear under the "Closed" tab of the "Tickets" section of the "Agent Admin"
+-Mark the ticket as "Closed" once matter is resolved.
+-Ticket should appear under the "Closed" tab of the "Tickets" section of the "Agent Admin".

 </p>
 <br />